-Northeast Area officials also indicated that the accuracy of the base volume calculation in the DOIS was a challenge.
-Specifically, officials noted that since some information in DOIS is incorrect, many of the units were not able to complete the 8-point question on the AMSOP Certification which asks "Is the Delivery Operations Information System Route Base Information accurate?"
+Area officials were continuing to address the challenges associated with the "vital few" performers.
+New York Metro Area officials indicated that although they were implementing the SOP, "vital few" units were not performing to standards due to the challenges associated with meeting city delivery standards.
+Specifically, officials noted that since some information in DOIS was incorrect, many of the units were not able to complete 8-point question on the AMSOP certification, which asks, "Is the Delivery Operations Information System Route Base Information accurate?"
 To correct this problem, area officials were conducting counts and inspections and recording the results on Postal Service Form 1840, Carrier Delivery Route Summary of Count and Inspection, to capture a more accurate profile of the mail.
+Area officials believed that conducting AMSOP reviews would aid in understanding the impact that the data is making on performance standards.